AKA Artist-Run Centre

 MacKinnon Building 306-966-4571 art.usask.ca

 MARIE LANNOO: THE ARCHITECTURE OF COLOUR This survey exhibition of recent work by the Saskatoon artist includes paintings, sculpture and installation where she explores the physics of colour.
 Curated by Leah Taylor.
 (Until Dec.
-21, with an artist talk and tour Oct.
-24 at noon.)
+21.)

 Frances Morrison Gallery